ayushmaan02/DSA_CPP-Progress/LinkedList/DetectandRemove.md

 - Using **Flyod's cycle detction algorithm** where we use two pointers
 - Slow traverse one node at a time and fast traverse 2 nodes at a time
-- If slow and fast meets then the loop is detected in LL otherwise no loop present
+- If slow and fast meets then the loop is detected in LL otherwise no loop present **DETECT THE STARTING/BEGNING NODE OF THE LOOP**
+- Using FCD we found the position where the two pointers will be intersecting
+- then we shift the slow pointer to the head and then
+- started to traverse the slow and the that intersection pointer one by one
+- then after some time they will meet at and where they will be meeting will be the starting node of the loop

 ## Detect a loop Using map solution
 ```